CRE registration information

-Meeting once a month with the Director of Lifespan Religious Education and Family Ministries and the Children’s Religious Educator, committee members articulate the direction and design of the religious education program by listening to parents and congregants, planning and implementing religious education events, supporting training sessions, and working with other adults in the wider congregation to build a religious community.
+Meeting once a month with the Interim Director of Children's Religious Education, committee members articulate the direction and design of the religious education program by listening to parents and congregants, planning and implementing religious education events, supporting training sessions, and working with other adults in the wider congregation to build a religious community.

 - Steph Aduso (2015) Co-Chair

 - Evan Baker (2015) Co-Chair

 - Jennifer Abercrombie (2016)